Are you wondering about how to ensure a healthy twin pregnancy diet?

 For Energy: Complex Carbs

-Complex carbs are also full of fibre, which helps with your digestion and prevents constipation (an all too real issue for many pregnant women).
+Complex carbs are also full of fiber, which helps with your digestion and prevents constipation (an all too real issue for many pregnant women).

 For Building Blood: Protein and Iron